Generic selectors

 Placement Categories

-Each aquarium plant species grows to a different size and shape, so it’s best to plan ahead before planting them in your tank.
-While you could grow plants in a random arrangement, it makes a lot more sense to structure your tank with the smallest plants in the front and the tallest in the back.
+Each aquarium plant species grows to a different size and shape, so it’s best to plan ahead before planting.
+Structure your tank with the smallest plants in the front and the tallest in the back.

 Foreground

-Low-growing plants like Anubias nana petite make the best foreground plants because they add a splash of green without growing tall and blocking your view into the tank.
-Many species, like dwarf hair grass and micranthemum ‘Monte Carlo’, can also be used to create a beautiful lawn or ‘carpet’ in the front of your aquarium.
+Low-growing plants like Anubias nana petite make the best foreground plants because they add green without growing tall and blocking your view into the tank.
+Many species, like dwarf hair grass and Micranthemum ‘Monte Carlo’, can also be used to create a carpet in the front of your aquarium.
+Important: carpeting species like Monte Carlo and HC Cuba require CO2 injection and high light to actually carpet.
+Without CO2, they melt and fail.
+Don’t buy them for a low-tech setup.

 Midground

-Mid-ground plants are generally medium-sized plant species that grow rooted in the substrate or attached to driftwood or rocks.
+Mid-ground plants are generally medium-sized species that grow rooted in the substrate or attached to driftwood or rocks.
 Cryptocorynes and Ludwigias are excellent rooted plants for the middle of a planted aquarium.
-Choose epiphytes like anubias and Java ferns to attach to your hardscape.
+Choose epiphytes like anubias and java ferns to attach to your hardscape.
+Note: never bury anubias or java fern rhizomes in substrate.
+The rhizome needs to stay above the substrate or it will rot.

 Background

-Choose tall, upright plants to cover the background of your aquarium and hide hardware like your heater.
-Fast-growing stem plants like water wisteria are an easy option, but large rosette plants like the Amazon sword or vallisneria which spreads by runners are also excellent choices.
+Choose tall, upright plants to cover the background of your aquarium and hide hardware like heaters and filters.
+Fast-growing stem plants like water wisteria are an easy option.
+Large rosette plants like the Amazon sword or vallisneria (which spreads by runners) work beautifully as background anchors.

 Floating